-OVERVIEW: Alan Eustace and his wife Kathy Kwan move their philanthropy through the Eustace-Kwan Family Foundation, established last decade.
-The charity's grantmaking has risen to some $5 million in a recent tax year, up from around $1.5 million at the start of the decade.
-The family foundation focuses on educational issues and social support.
+OVERVIEW: Alan Eustace and his wife Kathy Kwan do their grantmaking through the Eustace-Kwan Family Foundation, established last decade.
+The charity made $5.4 million in grants in a recent tax year, up from around $1.5 million at the start of the decade.
+The family foundation prioritizes educational issues and social support.
 This includes pushing for educational equity, college access, job skills for the underprivileged, and leadership and professional development.

 BACKGROUND: Alan Eustace holds a B.S., M.S. and a Ph.D. in computer science from the University of Central Florida.
 He spent a decade and a half at Digital/Compaq/HP's Western Research Laboratory, where he worked on a variety of chip design and architecture projects, including the MicroTitan Floating Point unit, BIPS, the fastest microprocessor of its era.
 He joined Google at the start of last decade and served as senior vice president of engineering and research.
 Eustace retired from Google in 2015.

 EDUCATIONAL EQUITY: Eustace and Kathy through their foundation support a variety of youth and education outfits.
 In terms of K-12 education, grantees have included Fair Oaks School, Garfield School, Henry Ford School, Roosevelt School, Sequoia High School Education Foundation, Selby Lane School, St. Francis Center, and Aim High, which "closes the opportunity gap for under-resourced middle school youth by providing them with a free summer learning program."
 Many of these schools and organizations are in the Redwood City, Sequoia Union High and Menlo Park School Districts, in California.